ilabsweden/pepperchat/README.md

 I haven't been able to make Choreographe to run on recent versions of OSX, but it's not needed for running this app.

 ## Run
-Make sure you've gone through all steps in the Setup guide above before you start.

-Note that the Speech recognition module uses a NaoQi (*Autonomous Life Proxy*) to switch focus to *nao_focus*.
-You may not have this script on your own robot and the the code will throw an exception as a result.
-This call is made solely to prevent the default dialogue system of the robot to interfere with PepperChat.
-You may safely comment this away or upload your own preferred focus script to the robot, e.g. using Choreograph.

-* Start the OpenAI ChatGPT chatbot service by opening a terminal and execute ```python3 startDialogueServer.py```.
-If everything goes well, the server should respond with _Starting OpenAI chat server...
-Type an input message to test your chatbot..._
+Start the robot and let boot complete.

-* Next, start Google's text to speech recognition service for Pepper by opening a new terminal and execute ```python module_speechrecognition.py --pip pepper.local``` (where _pepper.local_ refers to your robot's ip).
+* Start the communication module for Pepper by opening a new terminal and execute ```python2 module_commandable.py```
-* We are now ready to start the dialogue service by opening another terminal and executing ```python module_dialogue.py --pip pepper.local```.
-This script will ask for a participant id and then connect to the OpenAI chatbot server we started earlier.
-If everything goes well it will continue and register another NaoQi module that runs the dialogue. _Pepper should now be ready to chat!_
+* We are now ready to start the dialogue service by opening another terminal and executing ```python3 .\micke\speech_to_text\dispatcher.py```.
+This script will start the dialogue.

+You can change the ChatGPT prompt by movifying the dispatcher2.py file.
+On line 30 you can add an opening phrase, what the robot should say when dialogue is started.
+On line 50, you set the instructions to ChatGPT.

 ## License